-- For example, a procedure to copy a disk data set onto tape might use a symbolic parameter for the disk data set name and the tape volume serial number.
+- For example, a procedure to copy a disk dataset onto tape might use a symbolic parameter for the disk data set name and the tape volume serial number.
 These values would likely change each time you invoke the procedure, and it would be nice to make it easy to change the JCL.

-Symbolic parameters do this.
+- Symbolic parameters do this.
 You give a value a symbolic name, you can set default values within the procedure, and you can supply a different value when you code the EXEC statement invoking the procedure.

 - The INCLUDE statement provides further generality when placed in a cataloged procedure by naming a member of a partitioned data set containing statements to copy in where the INCLUDE statement is placed.

-IF/THEN/ELSE/ENDIF statement construct
+- IF/THEN/ELSE/ENDIF statement construct

-DD statement.
+- DD statement.
 (But not DD * or DD DATA)

 - Comments statements (//*)